-Andouille Stuffed Pork Chops with Maple Bourbon Sauce
+Andouille Sausage Stuffed Pork Chops with Maple Bourbon Sauce

 Cut a large pocket into each chop and season the meat with salt and pepper.
 Set the chops aside.

 Melt the butter over medium heat in a heavy skillet.
 Add the celery and onion and cook, covered, until soft, about 10 minutes.
 Transfer the celery and onion to a bowl and mix in the breadcrumbs, sausage, white wine and egg.
 Knead and squeeze the stuffing until all the ingredients are blended.
 Divide it into 6 equal amounts and stuff into each chop, molding the stuffing with your hands against the side.

 Heat the olive oil in a large, heavy skillet over medium heat until the oil begins to haze.
 Brown the chops 3 at a time for 3-4 minutes on each side.
 Remove the chops from the pan and set aside while you assemble the sauce.

 Pour off all but 1 tablespoon of the fat from the pan and add the onion.
 Cook for 3 minutes, covered, over medium heat, stirring occasionally.
 Stir in the stock, bourbon, vinegar, syrup and spices, scraping up any browned bits from the bottom of the pan.
 Boil the sauce for 2-3 minutes, return the chops to the pan, cover and reduce heat to a simmer.
 Cook the chops 5 minutes per side.
 The chops are ready when the internal temperature reads 150°.
 Transfer the chops to a warm platter and cover with foil.

 Degrease sauce and reduce until syrupy.
 Whisk in the cold butter, season to taste with salt and pepper, pour over chops and serve.